Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Appendix

 Drawing on insights from our WoZ co-design study, prior work on multimodal LLM tools, and theories of Structural Mapping and Instrumental Interaction (Section~\ref{2.3}), we identify four design goals for a multimodal content creation interface that supports the planning and translating phase in fictional story writing~\cite{geroDesignSpaceWriting2022, flower1981cognitive, zhaoMakingWriteConnections2025}.

-\begin{itemize} \item \textbf{DG1: Reifying Multimodal Intentions into Manipulable Artifacts.} Informed by findings in Section~\ref{Formative_multimodal}, our system should reify multimodal inputs (text, sketches, images) into first-class artifacts that can be annotated, rearranged, and recombined.
-Drawing on Instrumental Interaction, such reification should preserve fleeting intentions as reusable materials for later iteration; following SMT, these artifacts should function as alignable units that support comparison, linkage, and cross-modal reorganization.
+\begin{itemize} \item \textbf{DG1: Supporting the Expression of Ideas through Multimodality.} Grounded in the findings in Section~\ref{Formative_multimodal}, our system should provide multimodal mechanisms combining sketches, text, and images to capture early intention, imprecise expressions, and help transform them into concrete narrative materials for further iterative editing or re-organizing.

-\item \textbf{DG2: Aligning Text and Images for Iterative Creative Exploration.} Informed by findings in Section~\ref{Formative_Text–Image Interplay}, our system should enable fluid cross-modal iteration: textual edits can be re-visualized, image refinements can inform descriptions, and alternative versions should make differences explicit.
-Grounded in Dual Coding Theory and SMT, this alignment should support cycles of divergence and convergence by allowing users to oscillate between abstraction (text) and concreteness (images).
+\item \textbf{DG2: Aligning Text and Images for Iterative Creative Exploration.} Informed by findings in Section~\ref{Formative_Text–Image Interplay}, our system should enable fluid cross-modal iteration: textual edits can be re-visualized, and image refinements can inform text descriptions.
+Grounded in Dual Coding Theory, text and image updates should also be synchronized to more effectively align verbal and nonverbal perception.

-\item \textbf{DG3: Enabling Polymorphic Cross-Modal Manipulation.} Informed by findings in Section~\ref{Formative_Direct_Manipulation}, our system should support direct manipulation interactions that apply uniformly across modalities, guided by Instrumental Interaction’s principle of polymorphism.
-This uniformity should reduce switching costs and empower writers to fluidly manipulate and edit textual and visual fragments while maintaining narrative coherence.
+\item \textbf{DG3: Enabling Polymorphic Cross-Modal Manipulation.} Informed by findings in Section~\ref{Formative_Direct_Manipulation}, our system should support direct manipulation interactions for both text and images.
+Guided by Instrumental Interaction’s principle of polymorphism, we should design the same instrument for cross-modal editing to reduce switching costs and enable writers to manipulate textual and visual fragments while maintaining narrative coherence.

-\item \textbf{DG4: Organizing and Reusing Fragments into Coherent Narratives.} Informed by findings in Section~\ref{Formative_Fragmented}, our system should cluster and organize fragments and fleeting ideations, surface hidden connections, and consolidate dispersed inspirations into coherent, evolving narratives.
-It should further support the reuse of narrative units (e.g., characters, settings, objects) to ensure consistency and foster pathways for story progression. \end{itemize}
+\item \textbf{DG4: Organizing and Reusing Fragments into Coherent Narratives.} Informed by the findings in Section~\ref{Formative_Fragmented}, our system should support clustering and organizing fragments and fleeting ideations during the exploratory phase, surface latent connections, and consolidate dispersed inspirations into coherent, evolving narrative structures that support translation into final writing. \end{itemize}